-$^{^2}$ The maximum and minimum exponents here are for floating-point numbers expressed with significands less than 1, as in the C11 model (5.2.4.2.2).
+$^2$ The maximum and minimum exponents here are for floating-point numbers expressed with significands less than 1, as in the C11 model (5.2.4.2.2).
 They differ (by 1) from the maximum and minimum exponents in the IEC 60559 standard, where normalized floating-point numbers are expressed with one significant digit to the left of the radix point.

-[3] The term quantum exponent refers to q = e - p and coefficient to $c = f_1 f_2 \dots f_p$, an integer between 0 and $b^p - 1$ inclusive.
+[3] The term quantum exponent refers to q = e - p and coefficient to $c = f_1 f_2 \dots f_p$ , an integer between 0 and $b^p - 1$ inclusive.
 Thus, $x = s c b^q$ is represented by the triple of integers (s, c, q).

-[4] For binary floating-point following IEC 60559 (and IEC 60559), representations in the model described in 5.2.4.2.2 that have the same numerical value are indistinguishable in the arithmetic.
-However, for decimal floating-point, representations that have the same numerical value but different quantum exponents, e.g., (1, 10, -1) representing 1.0 and (1, 100, -2) representing 1.00, are distinguishable.
-To facilitate exact fixed-point calculation, standard decimal floating-point operations and functions have a preferred quantum exponent, as specified in IEC 60559, which is determined by the quantum exponents of the operands if they have decimal floating-point types (or by specific rules for conversions from other types), and they produce a result with that preferred quantum exponent, or as close to it as possible within the limitations of the type.
+[4] For binary floating-point following IEC 60559, representations in the model described in 5.2.4.2.2 that have the same numerical value are indistinguishable in the arithmetic.
+However, for decimal floating-point, representations that have the same numerical value but different quantum exponents, e.g., (1, 10, -1) representing 1.0 and (1, 100, -2) representing 1.00 are distinguishable.
+To facilitate exact fixed-point calculation, standard decimal floating-point operations have a preferred quantum exponent, as specified in IEC 60559, which is determined by the quantum exponents of the operands if they have decimal floating-point types (or by specific rules for conversions from other types).
+When exact, these operations produce a result with their preferred quantum exponent, or as close to it as possible within the limitations of the type.
+When inexact, these operations produce a result with the least possible quantum exponent.
 For example, the preferred quantum exponent for addition is the minimum of the quantum exponents of the operands.
 Hence (1, 123, -2) + (1, 4000, -3) = (1, 5230, -3) or 1.23 + 4.000 = 5.230.

-- [5] Except for assignment and casts, the values of operations with decimal floating operands and values subject to the usual arithmetic conversions and of decimal floating constants are evaluated to a format whose range and precision may be greater than required by the type.
-The use of evaluation formats is characterized by the implementation-defined value of DEC_EVAL_METHOD: - -1 indeterminable;
+[5] Except for assignment and casts, the values of operations with decimal floating operands and values subject to the usual arithmetic conversions and of decimal floating constants are evaluated to a format whose range and precision may be greater than required by the type.
+The use of evaluation formats is characterized by the implementation-defined value of DEC\EVAL\METHOD:

-- 0 evaluate all operations and constants just to the range and precision of the type; - 1 evaluate operations and constants of type Decimal32 and Decimal64 to the range and precision of the Decimal64 type, evaluate Decimal128 operations and constants to the range and precision of the Decimal128 type; - 2 evaluate all operations and constants to the range and precision of the Decimal128 type.
+- 20 -1 indeterminable; - 0 evaluate all operations and constants just to the range and precision of the type; - 1 evaluate operations and constants of type \Decimal32 and \Decimal64 to the range and precision of the \Decimal64 type, evaluate \Decimal128 operations and constants to the range and precision of the \Decimal128 type; - 25 2 evaluate all operations and constants to the range and precision of the \Decimal128 type.